 Geraldine has that country village atmosphere, with majestic old forests, early settler’s cottages and many little corners of arts and crafts.
 The friendliness, tranquillity and wealth of history of Geraldine make this popular tourist stop hard to resist.
 Geraldine was settled by Europeans in the 1840s - sheep runs were quickly established in the area together with pit saw milling of native bush.
 When the bush had been cleared, wheat and flax cropping became significant across the plains.
 Geraldine became a Town Board in 1884 and a Borough in 1905.

-Just 35 minutes drive from Timaru and on the Inland Scenic Route to Mount Cook Geraldine offers an abundance of delicious locally produced gourmet food, great shopping for high quality gifts, souvenirs and merino wear and plenty of adventure activities nearby.
+Just a 35-minute drive from Timaru and on the Inland Scenic Route (72) to Aoraki/Mount Cook, Geraldine offers an abundance of delicious locally produced gourmet food, great shopping for high quality gifts, souvenirs and merino wear and plenty of adventure activities nearby.
 Make sure you stop at the Four Peaks Plaza for highlights including Barker’s of Geraldine, Talbot Forest Cheese and more.

 For Local Activities see the above Directory Tab.

 Geraldine Visitor Information Centre: 03 693 1101